The best cyber security books out there, chosen by over 20 experts

 Thomas hails from Cybrary, an online library of courses in various subfields of cybersecurity, such as penetration testing, or malware analysis.

-In no particular order, these are his recommended list of cybersec books:
+In no particular order, these are his recommended list of cyber security books:

 General knowledge and awareness: